DavesCodeMusings/CloudPi/docs/install-ansible-and-system-updates.md

 ## Why Ansible?
 With the exception of installing Ansible itself, we'll be using Ansible to install and configure nearly every component the system.
 * Using automated installs provides a repeatable, consistent way to configure the system.
-* Ansible playbooks are easy to read and don't require much more effor than writing a shell script.
+* Ansible playbooks are easy to read and don't require much more effort than writing a shell script.
 * You came here to build a Raspberry Pi cloud server, not learn how to type `sudo this` and `sudo that`.

 ## Installing Ansible